predicatemike/predigame-docs/docs/index.md

 Predigame has been tested with Python v3.6.4 ([direct download link](https://www.python.org/ftp/python/3.6.4/python-3.6.4-amd64.exe)).
 When installing, you'll want to make sure to check the box to have Python added to your PATH (it's off by default).

 ![Windows Screenshot](img/win_setup.png)

-**Install Atom**

-Every coder needs a good text editor.
-For python development, we recommend using [Atom](https://atom.io).
-New to Atom?
-Check out their [documentation](https://flight-manual.atom.io/getting-started/sections/atom-basics/).

 **Install Pygame**